Obolon (company): History

-The company's main brewery was built in 1980 according to designs made by Czech engineers, near an artesian well in Kyiv's Obolon district.
-Initially called Kyiv brewery #3, it acquired the name "Obolon" in 1986.
+The company's main brewery was built in 1980 based on designs made by Czech engineers, near an artesian well in Kyiv's Obolon district.
+Initially called 'Kyiv brewery #3', it was renamed 'Obolon' in 1986.
 In 1992, Obolon became the first privatized company in independent Ukraine and registered its corporate brand Obolon (Оболонь).
 The shares of company stock were distributed among its employees.
 In 1993, Obolon changed its legal status to a closed joint-stock company (currently it is a private joint stock company under present legislation).
-In 1997, Obolon obtained a $40 million loan from the European Bank for Reconstruction and Development, which the company used to significantly expand its production capacities.

-In 2009 Obolon obtained a further $50 million loan from the European Bank for Reconstruction and Development towards financial stability and increased energy efficiency.
+In 1997, Obolon obtained a $40 million loan from the European Bank for Reconstruction and Development (EBRD) to significantly expand its production capacities.
+In 2009, Obolon obtained a further $50 million loan from the EBRD towards financial stability and increased energy efficiency.

 In 2011 Obolon is changing its form of ownership, becoming a public joint stock company.
 Molson Coors Brewing Company and Obolon Corporation announce commercial cooperation in Ukraine.
 This is how the legendary Carling beer appeared on the Ukrainian market.
 Obolon Corporation ranks 28th in the world in terms of beer production in 2010 and is the first exporter of beer to China.

 Oleksandr Slobodian, the CEO and veteran of the company was also a national politician till the 2012 Ukrainian parliamentary election; he was a member of the Verkhovna Rada and has represented the conservative People's Movement of Ukraine for three consecutive sessions.

-In 2020 Obolon celebrated its 40th anniversary.
-The corporation was included in the rankings of the top 25 innovative companies of Ukraine and the top 50 best companies by the end of the year.
-A large-scale renovation of Obolon TM and Zibert TM took place.
+In 2020, Obolon launched a large-scale renovation of Obolon TM and Zibert TM took place.
 New beers, cider ("Ciber Rose"), two new flavors of soft drinks TM "Zhyvchyk" were released, mineral water "Obolonskaya low-carbonated".
 The company was also the first in Ukraine to launch low-alcohol beverages new to the market in the category of "hard zeltser".